jonnew/ONIX/eib-128/README.md

 ## Tetrode Connectorization
 This EIB uses Neuralynx ["large" gold pins](https://neuralynx.com/hardware/large-eib-pins) to attach tetrode wires.
 Usage instructions are provided in the [Neuralynx EIB pin Manual](https://neuralynx.com/documents/EIB%20Pins%20Manual.pdf).

-## License
-Copyright Jonathan P. Newman

-This documentation describes Open Hardware and is licensed under the CERN OHL v.1.2.

-You may redistribute and modify this documentation under the terms of the CERN OHL v.1.2. (http://ohwr.org/cernohl).
-This documentation is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
-Please see the CERN OHL v.1.2 for applicable conditions